 The High Line is a wonderful case in point of New York City: smartly turn old spaces into what you're looking for.
 As an unfinished 1,45-mile freight rail was turned into a public high-rise, shared-use park at the western end of Manhattan in 2009, New Yorkers walked in.
 The High Line is a masterful feature of landscape design that mixes walkways, tables, and chair loungers in complete balance with turf, perennials, trees, and bushes.

-It is water which makes the bagels in New York so gosh darn awesome.
+It is water that makes the bagels in New York so gosh darn awesome.
 Maybe.
 Yet NYC has some of the most exquisite bagels in the country and makes a hell of breakfast.
 I am completely grateful.
 I am completely blessed.
 I lived all my life in NY, but before I went outside of State, I never met a bad bagel.
 I couldn't get home quickly enough.

-No, for the $1 Cup O'Noodles junk which your college dorm stocked with we don't care about that.
+No, for the $1 Cup O'Noodles junk that your college dorm stocked with we don't care about that.
 No. New Yorkers' hurricane is the real deal ramen.
 It's fast becoming "trendy" to eat #1....ramen shops appear everywhere.
 And I and Ashley can't get this material enough.

 I'm all grocery lorries.
 I'm all food.
 Love lorries for groceries.
 And some really cool people live in NYC...
 Waffles + Dinges - trying Belgian waffles for actual treatment?
 The waste that we came to believe isn't a real business.
 Surgery, chewy, Belgian lying waffles, legit chewy, these are they.
 And make sure you have speculoos on mine.
 These are amazing hoops.
 This is incredible.
 Update: now even in the East Village they have a shop front.
 A few carts are normally spread across Central Park, so check the location on the website!